sasili-adetunji/post-it-app-2/README.md

 - Start the server by running ```npm start```
 - Run `npm test ` for testing
 - Run ```npm start ``` and visit ```localhost:8000``` to view the app locally

+## FAQ
+To which branch should I raise a PR?

+- Every PR is to be raised against develop branch.

+What are the features in the timeline
+- Ability to delete messages once sent
+- Ability to send pictures
+- Ability to remove oneself from group
 ## Author
 This is done by ```Sasiliyu Adetunji```